Design Challenge

 A process diagram for the project can be used to indicate when research and evaluation were carried out.

-What were the implications of research discoveries and insights and evaluation results for the envisaged/current design?
+What were the implications of research discoveries, insights, and evaluation results for the envisaged/current design?
 How did (re)design decisions relate to these discoveries, insights, and results?
 What were these decisions?
+What would have happened without these discoveries and insights?
+How explicit can you be about the connections between user-focused work and design decisions?
+Which decisions were based on clear implications?
+Which set a general direction without implying a specific design decision?
+Which were creative leaps that were inspired by insights?

 Appropriate design representations (e.g., wireframes, workflows, conceptual models) can provide necessary detail on (re)design decisions.